Northern Latvia Brigade I Wars of Independence

 On March 31, 1919, the Northern Latvian Brigade was founded in the city of Tartu, with the task of liberating Vidzeme and Latgale.
 The brigade consisted of the combined 1st Valmiera and 2nd Cēsis Infantry Regiments, later also the Northern Latvian Partisan Regiment, two cavalry squadrons and two artillery batteries.
 On May 26, these forces occupied Valmiera, but on May 27, the 1st Valmiera Infantry Regiment, together with the 2nd Estonian Cavalry Regiment, launched an attack in the direction of Alūksne.
 The Bolsheviks were unable to repel further attacks, and on May 29, 1919, Alūksne was liberated.

-Located in Bertulis cemetery.
+Located in the Bertulis Cemetery.

-In front of the monument, which symbolizes the triumph of victory, there is a bronze sword, an oak leaf wreath and four stars (earrings), which symbolize four historical regions of Latvia - Vidzeme, Kurzeme, Zemgale and Latgale.
+On the front of the monument, which symbolizes the triumph of victory, are attached a bronze sword, an oak leaf wreath, and four stars (auseklīši), symbolizing the four historical regions of Latvia – Vidzeme, Kurzeme, Zemgale, and Latgale.

 Exhibition “Valka - the Cradle of Latvia’s Independence”